The Time Delay component in the flow builder is used to create delays—or wait periods—between messages or other components in your flow series.

 Delay Until a Specific Time

 After choosing a time of day, you can then select a timezone.
-You can choose Recipient's Local Timezone in order to ensure each recipient receives your email at your preferred time, regardless of where they are located.
+You can choose Recipient's Local Timezone in order to ensure each recipient receives your message at your preferred time, regardless of where they are located.

 Delay Until a Specific Day of the Week

-If you only want a flow email to send on specific days of the week, you can add a Time Delay component before it in your series and use the "Delay until a specific day(s) of the week" option.
+If you only want a flow email or SMS to send on specific days of the week, you can add a Time Delay component before it in your series and use the "Delay until a specific day(s) of the week" option.

 Selected days (in blue) are the days of the week when the message does send.
 Unselected days (in gray) are the days of the week when the message does not send.